MuradAbbaszade/Car-Game/README.md

 # Car-Game

-To play, type the following code in git cmd and run the project in java :
+To play, type the following code in git cmd and run the project in Java IDE:

 git clone https://github.com/MuradAbbaszade/Car-Game